Home - Diet - Vegetarian and Vegan - Italian Bean Soup with Pasta

 Thick, creamy-textured white bean soup cooks in about half an hour.

-Of all the foods that never fail to feel completely nourishing, soup recipes are at the top of the list.
-Included in that category are all the comforting vegetable soups like homestyle minestrone, pasta and chickpea soup and of course, a grandma-style chicken noodle soup that tastes full of love.
+Of all the foods that never fail to feel completely nourishing, soups are at the top of the list.
+Included in that category are all the comforting vegetable soups (of course, a grandma-style chicken noodle soup that tastes full of love).

 The homestyle Italian food I grew up with uses humble ingredients like beans and vegetables, and transforms them into absolutely delicious dishes.